pylonide/pylon/doc/terms/bindingrules.md

  Binding rules are part of the [smartbinding concept](./smartbinding.html).

- Let's take a simple example, that of a {@link element.textbox textbox}.
-A textbox has a {@link element.textbox.attribute.value value attribute}.
+ Let's take a simple example, that of a [textbox](./textbox.html).
+A textbox has a `value` attribute.
 This attribute can be set like this:

 ```xml